Sage-Bionetworks/nvml-statsd/README.md

 ```
 Note:  using `nvidia-docker run` rather than `docker-run` allows you to omit the device mounts, which nvidia-docker will add for you.

-Update: I realize that this probably won't work because the Python statsd package will try to talk to 'locakl